jessemillar/blog/personal-postmortems/README.md

 I've had great success in using personal postmortem documents when trying to learn from a failure (big or small).
 I found a simple postmortem template that I liked and spun up a public repo (public inside my company) to host all my docs.
 At the end of projects/sprints/individual feature development, I write a postmortem and share it out with the team.
 Sharing helps me be accountable, foster a culture that accepts failure at varying levels, and inspires other people to also self-examine and learn as much as possible from their individual experiences.

+I find it difficult when writing a postmortem to highlight positives.
+Remember as you write that a postmortem doc is just as much about celebrating successes and lessons learned as it is about identifying shortcomings and potential growth areas.

 ## Overview

 Looking back on completed projects/tasks is an important thing to do if you want to improve.
 This repo exists to track semi-raw (meaning that enough detail is present to prevent posting to a public GitHub repo) postmortems for projects I've worked on at Microsoft.